What Does Hypoallergenic Mean?

 "Consumers concerned about allergic reactions from cosmetics should understand one basic fact: there is no such thing as a 'nonallergenic' cosmetic, that is, a cosmetic that can be guaranteed never to produce an allergic reaction."1

-There are three main reasons that hypoallergenic products may still cause skin irritations.
+There are three main reasons that hypoallergenic products may still cause reactions:

 1. Lack of Regulation

-First, the term hypoallergenic itself is not regulated in any way.
-Despite the FDA’s definition of the term, there are no requirements that a product must meet to be considered hypoallergenic.
+First, the term hypoallergenic itself is not regulated.
 Some manufacturers may define it differently than others, and there is no guarantee that hypoallergenic products are any safer for people with sensitive skin.
 As stated by the FDA:

 "There are no Federal standards or definitions that govern the use of the term 'hypoallergenic.'
 The term means whatever a particular company wants it to mean.
 Manufacturers of cosmetics labeled as hypoallergenic are not required to submit substantiation of their hypoallergenicity claims to FDA."1

 Since 1974, the FDA has sought to prohibit manufacturers from making hypoallergenic claims about their products unless scientific studies backed up those claims.
 But their efforts were legally blocked by the U.S. Court of Appeals for the District of Columbia.
 This may change at some point in the future if the FDA decides to pursue it.
 However, the FDA has been successful in requiring products marketed in the U.S. to carry a list of ingredients.
-This enables consumers to avoid products that contain substances that they are allergic to.
+This enables consumers to avoid products that contain substances to which they may be allergic.
 Checking the ingredients list on products is the best way to avoid allergies if you know that you are allergic to a particular ingredient.1,2

 2. People Are Genetically Different